-Texting for peace: Whatsapp-based peacebuilding course for Yemeni activists
+Texting for peace: Whatsapp peacebuilding course for Yemeni activists12 August 2016

-As Yemen’s civil war continues to restrict space, and opportunities for civil society and youth activists to travel and attend workshops in different locations, Saferworld will deliver a remote learning peacebuilding course for its youth networks in Yemen using the popular mobile phone app ‘Whatsapp’.
+As Yemen’s civil war continues to restrict space and opportunities for civil society and youth activists to travel and meet people in different locations, Saferworld is delivering a remote learning peacebuilding course in Yemen using Whatsapp.

-As part of its youth programme, Saferworld will be delivering a remote learning peacebuilding course in Yemen, which will draw 120 participants from a variety of its youth and civil society networks.
-The participatory peacebuilding course, which is being developed by consultants Renée Amirault and Joel Maysonet and Yemeni consultancy DeepRoot, will seek to support youth activists as well as youth initiatives to develop transferable skills and knowledge to help increase their impact.
+As part of its youth programme, Saferworld is delivering a remote learning peacebuilding course in Yemen, with 120 participants from a variety of its youth and civil society networks.
+The participatory peacebuilding course – developed by consultants Renée Amirault and Joel Maysonet and Yemeni consultancy DeepRoot – will support youth activists as well as youth initiatives to develop transferable skills and knowledge to help increase their impact.
 It will also create space for activists across Yemen to discuss ideas, learn more about one another, and develop a common understanding of their shared challenges and hopes.

 “Due to the challenges posed by the current conflict in Yemen, there is a need for innovative ways to communicate and reach out to youth,” said Nada Al-Moayed, Saferworld’s Youth Programme Coordinator and one of the course’s moderators.
 “Not only were the selected participants excited about the idea of using Whatsapp, but us moderators as well.”

 Each module will include posters, graphics and activities for participants to engage with.
 Users will also be able to create their own content to share with the group.
-In addition, the modules will include discussion questions and supplemental resources and audio files, which will be shared by moderators throughout the project to provide additional support and inspire dialogue among participants.
+The modules will also include discussion questions and supplemental resources and audio files, which will be shared by moderators throughout the project to provide additional support and inspire dialogue among participants.
 Participants will also have the opportunity to discuss the potential duplication of the course in another format.